The Human Saint is Bored, so I was Summoned to Another World Vol. 3

 For a time now, I’ve been keeping myself busy, all the while the others were doing their businesses as well.
 They said that the ‘Holy Congress’ was coming, and so, there were a lot of preparations were being done to accommodate the visiting human rulers.
 I had nothing else to do, given that Lily kept on shooing me away whenever I tried to offer my help, even to the other servants.

 Maddie was once again right beside me, loitering around in the library.
 I didn’t know, but ever since we got unofficially engaged, she would always make time to come and see me.
-Not that I disliked it; however, I’m anxious that I might become a nuisance for her daily responsibilities.
+Not that I disliked it; however, I was anxious that I might become a nuisance for her daily responsibilities.

 We’re not married yet, and I’m seeing myself as a distraction to her.

 And why am I thinking of marriage?
-I mean, it’s not that I’m not attracted to Her Holiness and all, but she’s technically a child.
+I mean, it’s not that I was not attracted to Her Holiness and all, but she’s technically a child.
 She looked like my students from before—maybe, in Earth’s reckoning, she’d be of the same age.
 That girl should find someone more deserving of her love, other than this broke old guy from another world.

 A book from the shelf suddenly flew out and hit my head, fair and square.
 I turned to the Saint, who was reading a book several chairs away from me.